 The maximum sustainable yield, defined as the stock that yields the greatest flow, is SMSY = r/2a, and the harvest rate leading to this is FMSY = r/2.
+MSY is thus SMSYFMSY=r2/4a.
 Harvest rates are thus normalized as 2F/r to obtain F/FMSY, which takes the value 1 when a stock is harvested at FMSY.

 A simple utility function expresses the flow of utility u (such as money per year) to a community over time: